itrocket-team/testnet_guides/warden_monitoring/README.md

 ## Warden Node and Slinky Monitoring Script

 This script monitors the status of a Warden node & Slynki oracle, sends Telegram notifications in case of errors or node shutdown.
-Developed by ITRocket for the community, it enhances the functionality of the existing warden node script.
+Developed by ITRocket for the community.

 ### Description